The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

-In this paper we consider a specific statistical model wherein items are assumed to have an underlying cluster structure, and user affinities for items depend only on the clusters they belong to.
-In this setting, the primary objective of the recommender engine is to learn these clusters (and then reveal them to the users, who can then compute their own recommendations privately).
-Our model, though simpler than the state of the art in recommender engines, is still rich enough to account for many of the features seen empirically in recommender systems.
-In addition it yields reasonable accuracy in non-private settings on meaningful datasets (see~\cite{TomoMass}).
+Recommender system typically assume the existence of an underlying low-dimensional generative model for the data -- the aim then is to learn parameters of this model, and then, use the learned model to infer unknown user-item rankings.
+In this paper we consider a model wherein items and users belong to underlying clusters, and a user's ratings for an item depend only on the clusters they belong to.
+This is essentially a bipartite version of the \emph{Stochastic Blockmodel} \cite{StochBlock}, widely used in model selection literature.
+The aim of the recommendation algorithm is to learn these clusters, and then reveal them to the users, who can then compute their own recommendations privately.
+Our model, though simpler than the state of the art in recommender systems, is still rich enough to account for many of the features seen empirically in recommender systems.
+In addition it yields reasonable accuracy in non-private settings on meaningful datasets (c.f.~\cite{TomoMass}).

-We thus assume that there is an underlying clustering of users and items into several classes, such that the affinity of a user for an item is only a function of the user's class and the item's class (this is akin to a bipartite version of the {\it Stochastic Blockmodel} of \cite{StochBlock}, widely used in model selection literature).
-Let $[U]$ be the set of $U$ users and $[N]$ the set of $N$ items.
-The set of users is divided into $K$ clusters labelled as $\mathcal{C}_u=\{1,2,\ldots,K\}$, where cluster $i$ contains $\alpha_i U$ users.
-Similarly, the set of items is divided into $L$ clusters $\mathcal{C}_n=\{1,2,\ldots,L\}$, where cluster $\ell$ contains $\beta_{\ell} N$ items.
-We use $A$ to denote the matrix of user/item ratings, where each row corresponds to a user, and each column an item.
+Formally, let $[U]$ be the set of $U$ users and $[N]$ the set of $N$ items.
+The set of users is divided into $K$ clusters $[K]$, where cluster $i$ contains $\alpha_i U$ users.
+Similarly, the set of items is divided into $L$ clusters $[L]$, where cluster $\ell$ contains $\beta_{\ell} N$ items.
+We use $A$ to denote the (incomplete) matrix of user/item ratings, where each row corresponds to a user, and each column an item.
 For simplicity, we assume $A_{ij}\in\{0,1\}$; for example, this could correspond to `like/dislike' ratings.
-Finally we have the following statistical model for the ratings: for user $u\in\mathcal{U}$ with user class $k$, and item $n\in [N]$ with item class $\ell$, the rating $A_{un}$ is given by a Bernoulli random variable $A_{un}\sim\mbox{Bernoulli}(b_{k\ell})$, where the ratings by users in the same class, and for items in the same class, are i.i.d.
+Finally we have the following statistical assumption for the ratings -- for user $u\in[U]$ with user class $k$, and item $i\in [N]$ with item class $\ell$, the rating $A_{ui}$ is given by a Bernoulli random variable $A_{ui}\sim\mbox{Bernoulli}(b_{k\ell})$.
+Ratings for different user-item pairs are assumed independent.